 The network of pharmacies is also extensive, making filling your prescription someplace nearby easier.
 Many of the preferred generic drugs start at just $1.

 Humana has been providing Medicare beneficiaries with coverage for over 20 years.
-With over 7.5 million Medicare members, Humana has some of the lowest cost of Medicare Advantage plans.
+With over 7.5 million Medicare members, Humana Medicare Advantage plans have some of the lowest out of pocket costs.

 If you have high health care expenses a Humana Plan might be the plan for you.
 Many of Humana Medicare Advantage plans come with additional benefits and resources to support your well-being.
 This is including fitness programs and access to more than 13,000 fitness centers, convenient mail-order pharmacy services, and a 24/7 nurse advice line.

 Silver Sneakers gives you access to gyms and exercise classes throughout the United States with no membership fees required.